Michael Federmann: Dan Hotels

 Under the aegis of Federmann the hotel group has continued to grow, thanks to growing tourism and business in the country as well as ongoing expansion of the chain.
 Dan Hotels began as a boarding house on the Tel Aviv seafront that was purchased by his father and uncle in 1947.
 Over the following decades it grew to be a national chain.
 It has expanded its horizon to India.
 Their first hotel in India is in the Silicon City, Bengaluru.
 The Den Bengaluru is located in Whitefield.

-Part of the chain is the iconic King David Hotel in Jerusalem, which since its founding in 1932 until this day hosts heads of state and diplomats on behalf of the Israeli government on their visits to Israel.
+Part of the chain is the King David Hotel in Jerusalem.

 Wealth

 He was ranked 7th wealthiest in the Maariv newspaper's top 100 in Israel in 2010 with an estimated wealth of 6.5 billion Shekel (approximately $1.4 billion).

 In that year he was ranked No. 721 in Forbes List of billionaires.
 In 2011 he was ranked No. 879 and in 2012 he dropped off the ranking of the top 1000.
-As of November 2020, Forbes estimates Federmann's net worth to be $2.1 billion.
+As of November 2025, Forbes estimates Federmann's net worth to be $6.6 billion.